 That kindness of strangers is something you see or hear about regularly.
 A stranger paying for the groceries of a starving homeless.
 A fisherman bringing his boat to rescue people in the aftermath of a hurricane.
-Neighbors welcoming you with a plate of cookies when you first move in.
+Neighbors welcome you with a plate of cookies when you first move in.
 Hundreds of people turning for the funeral of a U.S. Army Veteran without family.

 What does this all mean for travelers?
 Be ready for neverending enthusiasm, flags in front of many houses, a richness of traditions and culture.
 There is no one facet of the US of A, but complex multi-layers.

 Sometimes called Indians, or American Indians, Native Americans as they preferred to be referred to, have been living in what is today the US for at least 15,000 years.
 The Europeans first arrived with Columbus in 1492 into the “New World”.
 “New World” is usually referred to as opposed to the “Old World” of the European continent, and is considered to cover the Americas and nearby Caribbean islands like Cuba, Hispaniola (split today as Haïti and the Dominican Republic), Puerto Rico, etc. The European expeditions brought smallpox and measles with them throughout the Americas and nearby islands, diseases that killed the native tribes, and wiped populations out.
 As a result in what is today the USA, Native American tribal nations slowly lost their way of life, as herds of bison were decimated and territories shrunk under pressure by the Spanish and then the colons from other European countries.

 Today, there are over 570 federally-recognized tribal governments, half of them associated with Indian reservations.
 Among the tribal groupings, Cherokee, then Navajo, Choctaw, Sioux, and Chippewa have the most significant populations.